vuejs/vue-curated/CONTRIBUTING.md

 ### Find and explain a common use case

-The package should solve a reasonably common use case that Vue devlopers might encounter when creating an app.
+The package should solve a reasonably common use case that Vue developers might encounter when creating an app.
 If it is too 'niche', it will won't make into the list.

 - In the PR, explain what is the use case solved by your package.